azugfr/functions-customer-reviews/doc/02 - Visual Studio/VS2017 and C#/README.md

 2. In the Create App Service dialog, fill in all information and click **Create** to create a function app and related resources in Azure with these settings and deploy your function project code.

-3. After the deployment is complete, go to the **Azure Portal**, go to the function app which has just been created and add the following settings in the Application Settings:
+3. After the deployment is complete, go to the **Azure Portal**, go to the function app which has just been created and check the following settings in the Application Settings:

 * **AzureWebJobsStorage**: Connection string to the storage account
 * **ContentModerationApiKey**: Content Moderation Api Key